srwang/forum_project/README.md

     -app.js does db.all to get topics information

 -topic page:
-    -app.js does db.all to get all posts associated with specific topic id -each topic has a "like" option- onclick, increment and resave topic's "likecount" in sql -run return array of topics in js to sort by likecount before rendering -each_topic.ejs creates text for each topic and form for comments -each comment will include an edit option (on edit, will say "edited")- use PUT for this, route to /edit and then back to /dreamlucid/:topicName
+    -app.js does db.all to get all comments associated with specific topic id -each topic has a "like" option- onclick, increment and resave topic's "likecount" in sql -run return array of topics in js to sort by likecount before rendering -each_topic.ejs creates text for each topic and form for comments -each comment will include an edit option (on edit, will say "edited")- use PUT for this, route to /edit and then back to /dreamlucid/:topicName

+-create comment count:
+    -create a nav drop-down that will allow user to sort posts by: most recent, comment count

 -comments
 -create logout button